Multiplayer Bandit Learning, from Competition to Cooperation: Long Term Behavior

+\begin{proof}[Proof of Theorem~\ref{thm:neutral_settle_same_arm}] Let $(S_A, S_B)$ be an arbitrary pair of strategies in Nash equilibrium.
 For each round $n$, let $H_n^i$ be the history from player $i$'s point of view up to round $n$; this contains the actions of both players until the end of round $n-1$, the rewards of player $i$ in the first $n-1$ rounds, and the action prescribed to player $i$ by strategy $S_i$ for round $n$.
 Let $N$ be a stopping time for player $i$.

 Let $\widehat{\Theta}_k^i$ be the empirical mean of the success probability at the right arm as observed by player $i$ after $k$ explorations, defined if $R_{\infty}^i \geq k$, where $R_{\infty}^i$ is player i's total number of pulls of the right arm.